hellodanielbai/bubblebop/README.md

 ### **Background:**

 Flight Plan is a marathon game where the objective is to land as many planes to their respective terminals.
 There are three colored planes (red, blue, yellow) and three corresponding colored terminals.
-While the planes will randomly spawn from any side of the screen, the terminals remain in fixed locations.
+The planes will spawn from the top left corner at varying directions, but with their respective speeds.
+Terminals, on the other hand will appear on the right side of the screen as fixed locations.

-The player can create a flight path for each respective plane by clicking on the plane and dragging, which creates a line.
+The player can direct the plane by clicking on the screen, which creates a path.
+Players can manipulate the planes' trajectories by making it bounce off the path into the terminals.
 As the game progresses, planes will spawn at faster rates.
 Once a plane crashes into another plane, the game is over.
 ____________________________________________________________________________

 ### **Functionality & MVPs:**

 - Player Controls:
-    - Click on a plane and drag to create a flight path
+    - Click on the screen and create paths (up to 4 paths at a time)
-    - Re-clicking on a plane with an existing flight path will reset the flight path.
+    - Paths automatically disappear after a set amount of time

 - Game Objects:
     - Plane spawns randomly and in faster rates as time progresses